Sunset At Piazzale Michelangelo

-One of the most beautiful ways to enjoy Florence’s hypnotic skyline is by viewing it at sunset at Piazzale Michelangelo – high above the streets of Florence’s old town.
+One of the most beautiful ways to enjoy the renaissance rooftops of Florence’s skyline is by viewing it at sunset at Piazzale Michelangelo – high above the streets of Florence’s old town.

-The best way to get to Piazzale Michelangelo is to ascend the stairs just above San Niccolò and were greeted by a wonderfully clear, blue sky that, as time went on, gently faded into the most beautiful of tangerine sunsets – forcing the waters of the Arno to glitter with a mirror-like sheen, casting the whole city in a romantic, abstract haze – not unlike Monet’s Impression, Sunrise (only with the captivating silhouettes of Florence’s impeccable time-defying skyline).
+The best way to get to Piazzale Michelangelo is to ascend the stairs just above San Niccolò, where you’ll be greeted by a wonderfully clear, blue sky that, as time goes on, gently fades into the most beautiful of tangerine sunsets.
+Glazing the waters of the Arno with a mirror-like sheen, and casting the whole of Florence in a romantic, abstract haze, not unlike Monet’s Impression, Sunrise (only with the captivating silhouettes of Florence’s impeccable time-defying skyline).

 This typical 19th century viewing terrace was designed in 1869 by the Florentine architect Giuseppe Poggi, and offers what are easily the most revered panoramic views of the entire city of Florence and the Arno valley.
 All kinds of plans were laid out for the terrace, including structuring in a Michelangelo museum, in what is now a restaurant at the top of the hill, most of which never saw the light of day.
 However a number of Michelangelo copies, including a David made from bronze, reside at the top.

 How To Get To Piazzale Michelangelo?

 Simply look up when you’re anywhere on the river Arno (within Florence of course) and you’ll see a mass of people peering over an old brick terrace surrounded by the lush green hills of the Tuscan countryside and one or two very beautiful churches.
 Then simply walk along the south side of the river towards the Torre San Niccolò (an old tower from the medieval city walls) and then follow the glorious looping ramps and stoney paths all the way up to the top of the hill.